orca-scan/orca-webhook-java/README.md

 # orca-webhook-java

-Example of how to build an [Orca Scan WebHook](https://orcascan.com/docs/api/webhooks) endpoint in using [Java](https://www.java.com/) and [Spring boot](https://spring.io/projects/spring-boot) framework.
+Example of how to build an [Orca Scan WebHook](https://orcascan.com/docs/api/webhooks) endpoint and [Orca Scan WebHook In](https://orcascan.com/guides/how-to-update-orca-scan-from-your-system-4b249706) in using [Java](https://www.java.com/) and [Spring boot](https://spring.io/projects/spring-boot) framework.

 ## Install